curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 ***

-#### shh_setMaxMessageLength
+#### shh_setMaxMessageSize

-Sets the maximal message length allowed by this node.
+Sets the maximal message size allowed by this node.
-This rejects incoming and outgoing messages with a size larger than set by this function.
+Incoming and outgoing messages with a larger size will be rejected.

 ##### Parameters